dsuarezv/wordle-solver-js/README.md

 * ~~add help button with dialog that displays the tutorials above.~~
 * ~~add other languages, just need the wordlists, adding some flag icons and maybe translating the UI (maybe not needed in the beginning).~~
 * ~~the case of the same char marked yellow and grey in a different location that filters too much.~~
-* letter frequency stats.
+* ~~letter frequency stats.~~
 * ~~improve English wordlist.
 Should include dictionary words only.~~
-* score each word based on current wordlist char frequency and non-repeating chars.
-Normalize each criteria and average (weighted?) or multiply to get final word score.
+* ~~score each word based on current wordlist char frequency and non-repeating chars.
+Normalize each criteria and average (weighted?) or multiply to get final word score. ~~
+* score each candidate word based on the number of words remaining after it?